Nenotriple/gimp_upscale/README.md

 1. Open an image in GIMP.
 2. Go to `Filters > Enhance > AI Upscale...`.
-3. Adjust options as needed.
+3. Adjust options as needed, enabling **Tiled Upscale** to automatically split and merge tiles.
 4. Click Run/OK and wait for processing.

 ### Extra Info